pranotosh2/Pranotosh2/README.md

 # 👋 Hi there, I'm Pranotosh Mandal!

-**Data Analytics | Data Science | Machine Learning Explorer**
+🔹 Data Analyst | Aspiring Data Scientist
+🔹 Passionate about transforming raw data into insightful stories 🔹 Strong expertise in Python, MySQL, Power BI, and Machine Learning

 ---
 ## 🚀 About Me

-I'm a passionate Data Analyst who loves transforming raw data into insightful stories.
-With strong expertise in **Python**, **MySQL**, **Power BI**, and **Machine Learning**, I specialize in building powerful data solutions that drive business decisions.
-When I’m not crunching numbers, you’ll find me on the cricket field, enjoying the spirit of the game!
+📊 Skilled at data cleaning, visualization, and predictive modeling

+🛠️ Experienced in building dashboards and end-to-end data solutions

+🤖 Enthusiastic about applying Machine Learning,Deep Learning to solve real-world problems

+🏏 When I’m not working with data, you’ll find me on the cricket field

 ---